raphaela13/LIT_trading_algo/README.md

 ## Description:
 Package allowing to execute the algorithm on a live Metatrader 5 account, as well as backtesting the strategy on historical data.

+## Requirements when running Metatrader 5 for the first time
+Login manually to the trading account using the following: login = 51711633 password = uy5R2ie5!Z1$um server = ICMarketsSC-Demo

+Disable Enable Algo Trading (In the maint tab, should have a red pause button from installing MT5, it should switch to a green play button when enabled)

 ## Main code to run the live algorithm, example for EURUSD:

 ```python